Last Updated: December 11, 2024

 • One of the biggest benefits of having a limited liability company is personal liability protection that usually protects your personal assets without the double taxation or rigid requirements of a corporation.
 Also, the start-up process isn’t as difficult for an LLC as it may be for a corporation.
 Tax flexibility is also a plus.

 • Unlike corporations, LLC taxes are, by default, paid only on the owners’ personal income taxes.
 Being taxed directly at the personal income level is called “pass-through taxation.”
-This structure avoids “double taxation,” where you’re taxed at both the business and personal level.
+This structure avoids “double taxation,” where you’re taxed at both the business and personal level (check out the pass-through taxation definition).
 However, LLC members can also elect to have their company taxed as an S corporation or a C corporation.
 This can provide tax benefits to certain LLCs by allowing them to lower their self-employment taxes and/or claim more deductions.

 • Filing your Articles of Organization online takes approximately one to two business days for processing, while filing by mail takes four weeks.
 South Carolina doesn’t offer expedited filings.